KXP-Dev/Stone-API-Web-Server/readme.md

 ## R1	Identification of the problem you are trying to solve by building this particular app.

+I'm trying to solve the main problem a small business would eventually reach when their business is rapidly growing, they are managing more employees, handling more stock and getting an increased intake of customers.
+Most small businesses would have started with a manual paper based system, which would be perfectly fine for a much smaller business just starting out but eventually a transition to a relational database system would be incredibly beneficial to the business' growth.
+I've designed my web API and database specifically for a stonemason business that stocks and sells stone materials.

 ## R2	Why is it a problem that needs solving?

+If the business keeps using a manual paper based system whilst expecting business growth then the business will run into many problems.
+Handling a warehouse with thousands of stock materials and products would easily overwhelm a business that hasn't transitioned.
+If the business hires more employees it would be difficult to manage them, their employee accounts and employee authorisation and priviliges.
+With business growth comes more customers and orders.
+Using the app the business will be able to efficiently and easily manage their orders, employees, customers and stock whilst allowing for upscalability and data security for the business.

 ## R3	Why have you chosen this database system.
 What are the drawbacks compared to others?

 ## R4	Identify and discuss the key functionalities and benefits of an ORM

 ## R5	Document all endpoints for your API

+Register new employee:
+POST
+localhost:8080/auth/register
+Body - raw - JSON
+{
+  "employee_name": "John Doe",
+  "employee_email": "johndoe@email.com",
+  "password": "password123"
+}
+{
+    "employee_email": "rickgrimes@email.com",
+    "employee_id": 5,
+    "employee_name": "Rick Grimes",
+    "is_admin": false
+}

+Employee login:
+POST
+localhost:8080/auth/login
+{
+    "employee_email": "kimperez@admin.com",
+    "password": "adminpw"
+}
+{
+    "employee_email": "kimperez@admin.com",
+    "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJmcmVzaCI6ZmFsc2UsImlhdCI6MTY5MDY4NzcwMywianRpIjoiYzVmZmJmMDMtNDQwYy00YzI2LTk5NTMtNjUxN2QwZjlhY2Q5IiwidHlwZSI6ImFjY2VzcyIsInN1YiI6IjEiLCJuYmYiOjE2OTA2ODc3MDMsImV4cCI6MTY5MDc3NDEwM30.bl6ZNVwRR03uc6WzNT6-qjcMAZaeChrmkWf-NMahdu4"
+}

+Check admin:
+POST
+localhost:8080/auth/check-admin
+Admin access token
+{
+    "message": "User is an admin"
+}

+Delete employee:
+DELETE
+localhost:8080/auth/delete/5
+Admin access token
+{
+    "message": "Employee deleted successfully"
+}

+Update employee:
+PUT
+localhost:8080/auth/update/4
+Admin access token
+{
+  "employee_name": "Kaiser Perez",
+  "employee_email": "kaiserperez1@email.com",
+  "is_admin": true
+}
+{
+    "message": "Employee information updated successfully" }

 ## R6	An ERD for your app